 He and his wife, Linda, have two sons.
 David is a police officer in Texas and Christopher is a soldier in the U.S. Army.
 They are proud grandparent of three grandchildren.

 Rev. Brian T. Crane

-The Rev. Brian Crane joined the Concordia Theological Seminary Advancement staff in April 2013.
-As an Advancement Officer, Brian’s primary responsibility is to call on active and prospective donors, building relationships and requesting continued financial support for the seminary.
+The Rev. Brian Crane joined the Concordia Theological Seminary, Fort Wayne (CTSFW) Advancement staff in April 2013.
+As an Advancement Officer, Brian’s primary responsibility is to call on active and prospective donors, building relationships and requesting continued financial support for the Seminary.
 He also calls on congregations of The Lutheran Church—Missouri Synod to encourage their direct support, sometimes by way of a Seminary Sunday.

-Brian earned his Master of Divinity (M.Div.) degree from CTS in August 2007.
-He served as pastor of St. Peter Lutheran Church in Hilbert, Wisc.
+Brian earned his Master of Divinity (M.Div.) degree from CTSFW in August 2007.
+He served as pastor of St. Peter Lutheran Church in Hilbert, Wisconsin.
 He was also a Chaplain in the United States Army Reserve, receiving an Honorable Discharge in November 2012.

 Prior to attending seminary, Brian worked for eight years for the Federal Government in Washington, D.C., serving at the U.S. Department of Justice and the Transportation Security Administration.
 Brian earned a Bachelor of Arts (B.A.) degree in Government and Politics from the University of Maryland, College Park, in May 1995.